kurtvandusen/squawk-wall/README.md

 # squawk-wall
 A demonstration app for Microservices with NodeJS, MongoDB, Docker, and Kubernetes that can run on your local development system.
+Uses Next JS with SSR (server side rendering) for the front end.

 ## Installation